mir-dataset-loaders/mirdata/docs/source/datasets.rst

 Musical chords, e.g. as might be played on a guitar.
 Typically encoded as a sequence of labeled events, where each event has a start time, end time, and a label.
 The label taxonomy varies per dataset, but typically encode a chord's root and its quality, e.g. A:m7 for "A minor 7".

+.. _drums:

+Drums
+^^^^^
+Transcription of the drums, typically encoded as a sequence of labeled events, where the labels indicate which drum instrument (e.g. cymbal, snare drum) is played.
+These events often overlap with one another, as multiple drums can be played at the same time.

 .. _f0: